-If the resolution worked out by the Committee on Ministry is not accepted by all the involved parties, they may request a review by the board of trustees.
-The board of trustees will meet with the Committee on Ministry members, where they will provide a synopsis of the conflict and a rationale for their proposed resolution.
-It will then be the responsibility of the board to either uphold the decisions of the Committee on Ministry, or to reject them.
-If the board rejects the Committee on Ministry's conclusions, it will then be the responsibility of the board to assume the mediation role and review the conflict with the involved individuals.
+If the resolution worked out by the Shared Ministry Team is not accepted by all the involved parties, they may request a review by the board of trustees.
+The board of trustees will meet with the Shared Ministry Team members, where they will provide a synopsis of the conflict and a rationale for their proposed resolution.
+It will then be the responsibility of the board to either uphold the decisions of the Shared Ministry Team, or to reject them.
+If the board rejects the Shared Ministry Team's conclusions, it will then be the responsibility of the board to assume the mediation role and review the conflict with the involved individuals.
 The board will then in essence be a second mediating body.